-- One account can obtain a maximum of 30 shared images. - One image can be shared with a maximum of 50 accounts. - Shared images do not count towards your image quota. - Shared images can only be used to create instances in the same region as the source image. - Only image owners can share images with other accounts.
+- One image can be shared with a maximum of 50 accounts. - Shared images do not count towards your image quota. - Shared images can only be used to create instances in the same region as the source image. - Only image owners can share images with other accounts.